GLOBAL MARKETS-Shares, euro fall as doubts grow over central bank action

 equivocal on whether further measures were likely.

-easing in policy later in the year as the gloomy contents of its
+policy later in the year as the gloomy contents of its quarterly

 The Chinese central bank is next to face the spotlight with